King of the Day, Queen of All Ages

 The moment has come in which God asks the Holy Father, in union with all the Bishops in the world, to make the consecration of Russia to my Immaculate Heart, promising to save it by this means.
 There are so many souls whom the Justice of God condemns for sins committed against me, that I have come to ask reparation: sacrifice yourself for this intention and pray.

-Our Lord Himself amplified the words of His Most Holy Mother, speaking the following to Sister Lucia:
+Our Lord Himself amplified the words of His Most Holy Mother, speaking the following to Sister Lucia in 1931:

 They did not wish to heed My request.
 Like the king of France, they will repent and do it, but it will be late.
 Russia will have already spread her errors throughout the world, provoking wars and persecutions of the Church; the Holy Father will have much to suffer.